Charge-Density-Wave State in Extremely Overdoped Cuprates Driven by Phonons: Introduction

-For this purpose, we examine the extremely overdoped cuprates using various correlated models, including the Hubbard model, the Hubbard-Holstein model, and their variants.
-Our findings reveal that while the Hubbard interaction correctly produces a correlation-induced charge instability maximized at 50\% doping, it fails to capture the charge pattern with wavevector $(\pi/3,0)$.
-The inclusion of electron-phonon coupling (EPC), particularly nonlocal EPC, shifts the ordering wavevector from $(\pi,\pi)$ towards the anticipated $(\pi/3,0)$.
-Building upon this framework, we quantify the strength and distribution of the EPC, addressing the experimental observations in LSCO.
-This work underscores the essential contributions of EPC to correlated phases in cuprates.
+For this purpose, we examine the extremely overdoped cuprates using various models, including the Hubbard model, the Hubbard-Holstein model, and their variants.
+Our findings reveal that while the Hubbard interaction correctly produces a correlation-induced charge instability peaking at 50\% doping, it fails to capture the charge pattern with wavevector $(\pi/3,0)$.
+The inclusion of electron-phonon coupling (EPC), particularly nonlocal EPC, shifts the ordering wavevector from $(\pi,\pi)$ to the experimentally observed $(\pi/3,0)$.
+Building upon this framework, we quantify the strength and distribution of the EPC, addressing the experimental findings in LSCO.
+This work highlights the essential contributions of EPC to correlated phases in cuprates.

+The organization of this paper is as follows.
+We first introduce the models and the DQMC method in Sec.~\ref{sec:model}.
+Next, we investigate charge susceptibilities in the extremely overdoped Hubbard model, demonstrating the absence of the expected CDW in Sec.~\ref{sec:Hubbard}.
+We then systematically examine the impact of phonons, with local and nonlocal EPCs, in Sec.~\ref{sec:phonon}.
+This analysis is further generalized to bond phonons in Sec.~\ref{sec:nonHolstein}.
+Finally, Sec.~\ref{sec:conclusion} summarizes the conclusion and discusses potential connection to superconductivity in overdoped cuprates.